Magnetic nanodrug delivery in non-Newtonian blood flows: Nanoparticle motion in a non-Newtonian flow subject to an external magnetic field

-To solve \eqref{eqn:advdiff_final} numerically we use an explicit Euler scheme in time, with first order upwind approximations for the advection terms and central differences for the second order derivatives (see Appendix \ref{subs:numericalscheme} for more details on the numerical scheme).
-The velocity $u_F$ is defined by the results of \S \ref{subsec:comparison}, where the Newtonian and Ellis fluid models have analytical expressions while the Carreau model is determined numerically.
-The vertical component of the velocity $v_p$ is calculated via equation (\ref{eqn:velocitymagneticparticle}) with a constant value of the magnetic force $F_0$.
-Advection terms, as usual, will dominate where the flow rate is non-negligible but the diffusive contribution becomes important near the wall of the vessel, where the fluid has nearly zero velocity (see boundary layer discussion in Appendix \ref{subsec:smalltime}).
-For the simulations shown in the next section, we used a grid of length $L=0.1$\,m and width $2R=3\cdot10^{-3}$\,m composed by $n_x \times n_y = 100\times100$ nodes.
-The spatial steps are $\Delta x = L/(n_x-1) = 0.1\cdot10^{-2}$\,m and $ \Delta y = 2R/(n_y-1) = 0.3\cdot10^{-5}$\,m, and $\Delta t$ is suitably chosen to satisfy the stability requirements of the scheme.
+To solve \eqref{eqn:advdiff_final} numerically, we first nondimensionalise the equation (see Appendix \ref{subs:nondimdiffusion}).
+Then, we use an explicit Euler scheme in time, with first order upwind approximations for the advection terms and central differences for the second order derivatives (see Appendix \ref{subs:numericalscheme} for more details on the numerical scheme).
+The velocity $u_F$ is presented in Section \ref{subsec:comparison}, where the Newtonian and Ellis fluid models yield analytical expressions for $u_F$ while the Carreau model velocity is determined numerically.
+The vertical particle velocity $v_p$ is calculated via equation (\ref{eqn:velocitymagneticparticle}), with a constant value of the magnetic force $F_0$.
+Advection terms, as usual, will dominate where the flow rate is non-negligible but the diffusive contribution becomes important near the wall of the vessel, where the fluid has nearly zero velocity (see discussion on boundary layers in Appendix \ref{subs:nondimdiffusion}).
+For the simulations shown in the next section, we use a square unit domain with a resolution of 400 nodes in the $x$ and $y$ directions.
+The time step, $\Delta t$, is suitably chosen to satisfy the stability requirements of the scheme.

-At the beginning of the process, there are no particles flowing in the vessel, that is $c(x,y,0)=0$, but at $t=0$ we inject a concentration of particles $c(x_0,y_0,t)=c_{\mathrm{in}}$.
-To overcome the numerical difficulty of this abrupt change in concentration, a small time analysis of \eqref{eqn:advdiff_final} is performed (see Appendix \ref{subsec:smalltime}).
-Then, instead of the initial condition $c(x,y,0)=0$ to initialise the numerical scheme we use
+At the beginning of the process, there are no particles in the vessel, that is $c(x,y,0)=0$, but at $t=0$ we inject a concentration of particles $c_{\mathrm{in}}(y,t)$ at the central region of the boundary $x=0$.
+To avoid the numerical difficulty associated with an abrupt change in concentration at this boundary, we assume that the concentration $c_{\mathrm{in}}(y,t)$ progressively increases with time until it reaches a maximum value, $c_0$, at $t=3$\,s (see Appendix \ref{injection}).